rmunnerlyn444-web/gen-z.word-vault/README.md

-# gen-z.word-vault
+# the-tiktok-dictionary
-A Gen Z slang dictionary capturing the fast-changing language of TikTok, streamers like Kai Cenat and IShowSpeed, and today’s rappers.
-Explore viral words, memes, and trends shaping online culture, with user submissions that reflect the creativity and humor of a generation.
+A TikTok slang dictionary built for creators, fans, and culture.
+Discover the trending words, phrases, and inside jokes from TikTok stars, viral moments, and the community.
+From streamers like Kai Cenat to iconic creators, explore user-submitted definitions that capture the creativity, humor, and evolving language of TikTok.